Shehab Qunbar

-Shehab Qunbar (شهاب قنبر; born 10 August 1997) is a Palestinian footballer who plays as a forward for Jabal Al-Mukaber and the Palestine national team.
+Shehab Qunbar (شهاب قنبر; born 10 August 1997) is a Palestinian footballer who last played as a forward for West Bank Premier League club Jabal Al-Mukaber and the Palestine national team.

 Club career

 In July 2022, he signed with Al-Wehdat until the end of the year.

 International career

 He played in 2018 AFC U-23 Championship and scored a goal against Thailand in a 5–1 victory that assured Palestine a place in the quarter-finals.

 He made his debut for the senior team on 18 January 2021 against Kuwait.

 In January 2024, Qunbar was named in Palestine's 26-men squad for the 2023 AFC Asian Cup alongside his brother Zaid.
 He scored his first international goals with a brace against Bangladesh in a 5-0 win.